carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks-1.md

 Other than our backticks ``` for code chunks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
 This indicates that the language to read the code is R.

+Let's all start a new code chunk by typing our our starting backticks & r between curly brackets. (in your own workflow you may want to add the ending three backticks as well so you don’t forget after adding your code - it's a common mistake):

 > ## Fun fact: Other Programming Languages
 > Although we will (mostly) be using R in this workshop, it’s possible to use other programming or markup languages.
 For example, we have seen that we can use LaTeX code for equations.
 You can also use python and a handful of other languages, so if R is not your preferred programming, but you like working in the RStudio environment, don’t despair!
 Other options for languages include: sql, julia, bash, and c, etc. It should be noted however, that some languages (like python) will require installing and loading additional packages.
 {: .callout}